oliverhermanni/f3_snippets/config_loader/README.md

 Eg. you have different DB settings for your production server (as you should ;) ).
 Now your config folder should contain 1 extra folder.
 In

     config/db.ini

 you have your regular settings for your development system.
 And in

     config/production/db.ini

 you have the live db settings.

-The ini files should have the same structure of course.
+As they are loaded after the regular config files they overwrite all settings.
+Of course both ini files should have the same structure, like

+    [DB]
+    host=localhost
+    port=3306
+    dbname=your_database
+    username=root
+    password=

 ***